 14 For as many as are led by the Spirit of God, they are the sons of God.

-Verse 16 is clear.
-Two different spirits with the possibility of a distinct relationship between them.
+Verse 16 explicitly refers to the two spirits.
+Two spirits that are different, with the possibility of a distinct relationship between them.
 There’s God’s Holy Spirit and our spirit.
 Again, to stay focused, no details about this relationship right now.

-At this point in Genesis 2.7, we’re discussing Adam who received the neshmat chayim, the breath of life as it’s translated.
-Or as I translated it, the Godly essence of lives.
-Adam obviously, also received the spirit in man which God formed in him (Zechariah 12.1).
+At this point in Genesis 2:7, we’re discussing Adam, who received the neshmat chayim, the breath of life as it’s translated.
+Or as I rendered it, the Godly essence of lives.
+Adam obviously, also received the spirit in man which God formed in him (Zechariah 12:1).
 Adam and Eve did NOT receive the Holy Spirit, symbolized by the Tree of Life.

-In theory, and if I follow the schema I’ve set up for commenting the Genesis narrative, I should NOT be talking about the Holy Spirit at this juncture.
-But, I must do it.
-Discussing it in Genesis 1.2 would’ve been premature, without enough comprehension.
-In particular that of understanding there are two spirits.
+In theory, and if I follow the schema I’ve set up for commenting on the Genesis narrative, I should NOT be talking about the Holy Spirit at this juncture.
+But I must do it.
+Discussing it in Genesis 1:2 would’ve been premature, without enough comprehension.
+In particular, that of understanding, there are two spirits.

 The Spirit of God

 Look at these three verses for confirmation of the Son’s role as the Word.
 All He had to do was speak, and His Spirit created and remade the face of the Earth.
 When I say “all He had to do…”, that is the understatement of the year.
-What is going on here absolutely defies the imagination.
-This is NOT fiction but it demands faith, a lot of faith.
+What is going on here defies the imagination absolutely; this is NOT fiction, but it demands faith, a lot of faith.

-By his spirit (this should have a capital S) he has garnished the heavens; his hand has formed the crooked serpent. (see the explanation of the crooked serpent here)
+By his spirit (Sam, this should have a capital S) he has garnished the heavens; his hand has formed the crooked serpent. (see the explanation of the crooked serpent here)

-You [YHVH] send forth your spirit (this should have a capital S), they [everything on Earth] are created: and you renew the face of the earth.
+You [YHVH] send forth your spirit (Sam, this should have a capital S), they [everything on Earth] are created: and you renew the face of the earth.

 I realize that reading these three verses might not necessarily have a particular impact on readers.
-Or it might bring a smile of incredulity to your face.
-We live in a very technical, scientific, rather jaded world.
+Or it might bring a smile of wonder to your face.
+We live in a very technological, scientific, somewhat jaded world.
 And the words of a 3000-year-old book don’t hold a lot of weight.
 If we could shed that shell and look at this in light of the words Christ was trying to impress on the Pharisees: Know the POWER of God.

 Humans have a MIND to conceive plans and inventions.
-Then, humans have WORDS to give instructions to other humans or they can use their own HANDS to execute and build their plans and inventions.
-On the God-plane, YHVH simply has to SAY a WORD and it is DONE, CREATED.
+Then, humans have WORDS to give instructions to other humans, or they can use their own HANDS to execute and build their ideas and creativity.
+On the God-plane, YHVH simply has to SAY a WORD, and it is DONE, CREATED.
 God’s SPIRIT executes the plan that was in God’s Mind instantly.
 There’s no need to either transmit those plans or use hands to accomplish anything.
 God’s WORD is sufficient to CREATE and RENEW the face of the Earth.
 Know the POWER of God.

 The spirit in humans

 Humans have a spirit.
 Our spirit (coupled inexorably with the neshama) allows us to conceive unbelievable inventions.
 We’re creating robots with Artificial Intelligence.
 We’ve orbited all sorts of communication and sophisticated satellites, including the space station.
 Humans have a CREATIVE SPIRIT.
 That is one of our singularities that distinguishes us from animals.
-We, as human beings, alone have HANDS, to execute every single idea our minds imagine.
+We, as human beings, alone, have HANDS, to execute every single idea our minds imagine.
 Humans use their minds, their inventions, their toys to control and govern this world and its environment.
-Humankind has been endowed with POWER, but it is obviously a very limited power when compared with God’s Power.
+Humankind has received POWER, but it is a minimal power when compared with God’s Power.

-I really don’t want to get into another subject here but contemplate this.
+I don’t want to get into another subject here but contemplate this.
 Humans were created in the IMAGE of God.
-We are seeing to what extent this is such a strong resemblance.
+Here, we see to what extent this is such a strong resemblance.
 God has the power of the Holy Spirit.
 Humans have the power of the human spirit and mind.
-God has the imagination and creativity to create the Universe, Earth, and everything, including animals and humans to occupy it.
-Humans have the imagination and creativity to create everything to do with their environment and populate it.
+God has the imagination and creativity to create the Universe, Earth, and everything, including animals and humans, to occupy it.
+Humans have the imagination and creativity to design everything to do with their environment and populate it.

 Our human spirit is the counterpart of God’s Holy Spirit.
-Our spirit is powerful but on a much, much, much, much lower level than God’s Spirit.
-In fact, there’s no comparison in the power.
+Our spirit is powerful, but on a much, much, much, much lower level than God’s Spirit.
+There’s no comparison in the power.
 That said, our human spirit IS the image of God’s Spirit.
 Our neshama, mind, is the counterpart of God’s neshama, His MIND.

-This comprehension, that there are two spirits, God’s Holy Spirit and the human spirit is basic understanding.
-The relationship that our human spirit is the counterpart of God’s Spirit and can work JOINTLY with God’s Spirit is basic understanding.
-The comprehension that our neshama, our mind is the counterpart of God’s MIND and that ONLY humans possess this attribute and quality is basic understanding.
+This comprehension that there are two spirits, God’s Holy Spirit and the human spirit, is fundamental understanding.
+The relationship that our human spirit is the counterpart of God’s Spirit and can work JOINTLY with God’s Spirit is fundamental understanding.
+The comprehension that our neshama, our mind is the counterpart of God’s MIND, and that ONLY humans possess this attribute and quality is fundamental understanding.